 - Use the right language.
 Social Stories should be written in the first person from the child’s point of view.
 Remember to use simple, positive, age-appropriate language and to incorporate descriptive sentences (the Who, What, When, Where, and Why of your story), offer perspective (how will the child react and feel?), and give clear direction (what is expected of the child?).

 - Provide simple steps.
 When providing direction, break the skill or situation down into simple steps your child can follow.
 Remember that kids on the autism spectrum are very literal, so don’t skip the steps your feel are implied as your child may not pick up on these nuances.

 - Include social scripts.
 If there is a verbal component to the skill you are trying to teach, make sure it is clearly outlined with a social script your child can follow.

 - Appeal to special interests.
 If your child loves a certain TV character or has another special interest, use that to your advantage!

 - Include photos.
 Children with autism are often visual learners, so try to incorporate visuals wherever possible.
 Ideally, you should use real-life photos of people, events, and places to make the Social Story as real as possible.

 - Practice.
 Read the story with your child on multiple occasions and provide opportunities for her to practice the skill you are trying to teach.
 Have her read the story with others, and consider creating additional practice cards when teaching complex skills.

 Social Story Examples

 I found a ton of No Hitting Social Story examples online, and they offer the perfect example of how simple or complex you can make them depending on your needs and how creative you are.
-Here are my favorites:
+Here are 2 of my favorites: